jomisica/lxd-kube/README.pt.md

 As ações são sempre realizadas em massa; por exemplo, podemos interromper todos os containers do LXD listados no ficheiro de configuração.
 Sempre devemos separar os projetos em diferentes ficheiros de configuração.
 No entanto, se um arquivo contiver mais de um projeto, as ações serão aplicadas a todos os containers listados no ficheiro.

+These actions become particularly important when working on multiple projects simultaneously.
+You might have several clusters configured, but you may only wish to work on one at a time.
+Pausing or stopping projects that are not in use at a given moment helps conserve resources.

 ### Parar containers

 Usando o ficheiro configuração diferente.